mossmatters/HybPiper/README.md

 ###`get_seq_lengths.py`

 This script will summarize the recovery of genes from multiple samples.
-If you have all of these separate runs of the HybSeqPipeline in the same directory, create a `namelist.txt` file that contains a list of all the HybSeqPipeline directories for each sample (one per line):
+If you have all of these separate runs of the HybPiper in the same directory, create a `namelist.txt` file that contains a list of all the HybPiper directories for each sample (one per line):

 ```
 Sample1